In this article, will be talking about the main points recommended to optimize your WordPress for speed and scale with Pagely's system.

 This article covers the following topics:

-Page Caching Layer (Most Important)
+Optimizing the Page Caching Layer (Most Important)

 Checking for Cache Hits